Hi there, I'm Luke Closs.

 • In 2008 I helped to found the Vancouver Hack Space, one of Canada's first Hackerspaces.
 I also helped Dan Bricklin (inventor of the Spreadsheet) build the first Spreadsheet for the One Laptop Per Child project.

 • In 2011 I became independent and helped the Vancouver Biodiesel Co-op and Wilderness Committee with innovative and collaborative web projects.
+I also filmed a part in a television commercial as a juggler!

 • In 2011 I joined Prime Radiant as the Developer of Checkmarkable, an app to help organizations have repeatable, high quality processes.